Imatuhl/Stock_Buy_SellMSDS696/README.md

 # Stock_Buy_Sell
 forecasting stock price with sentiment analysis, LSTM and ARIMA

+Disclaimer: THIS IS NOT STOCK ADVICE DO NOT USE THIS FOR PERSONAL USE.

 ## Introduction

 The purpose of this experiment is to use sentiment analysis paired with forecasting machiine learning methods to determine future trends for stock prices.